 We make it our mission to convey our passion for the legal profession.
 Both in and out of class, we strive to model and instill the highest standards of diligence, competence, service, and candor to prepare students for a client-centered law practice.

-Despite our intimate scale, we offer a diverse array of Legal Writing courses, a fellowship program, and other opportunities to enhance your writing skills and fully prepare you for your legal career.
+Despite our intimate scale, we offer a diverse array of legal-writing courses, a fellowship program and other opportunities to enhance your writing skills and fully prepare you for your legal career.

 Further Opportunities to Improve Lawyering Skills

-Arizona Law offers many other opportunities to hone writing, advocacy, and other key lawyering skills.
-Our clinical and externship programs allow the students — in guided, real-life settings — to apply the lessons they have learned in their Legal Writing classes.
+Arizona Law offers many other opportunities to hone writing, advocacy and other key lawyering skills.
+Our clinical and externship programs allow the students— in guided, real-life settings— to apply the lessons they have learned in their legal writing classes.
 Other opportunities abound:

-- Our four scholarly publications — Arizona Law Review, Arizona Journal of International Comparative Law, the Journal of Environmental Law and Policy, and Arizona Law Journal of Emerging Technologies.
+Explore our four scholarly publications — Arizona Law Review, Arizona Journal of International Comparative Law, the Journal of Environmental Law and Policy, and Arizona Law Journal of Emerging Technologies.